MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 # Enrollment guidance overview

-Together Microsoft Intune and Azure Active Directory (Azure AD) create a secure, streamlined process for registering and enrolling devices that want access to your internal resources.
+Microsoft Intune, in conjunction with Azure Active Directory (Azure AD), facilitates a secure, streamlined process for registering and enrolling devices that want access to your internal resources.
 Once users and devices are registered within your Azure AD (also called a *tenant*), then you can utilize Intune for its endpoint management capabilities.
-The process that enables device management is called *enrollment*.
+The process that enables device management for a device is called *enrollment*.

-During enrollment, Intune installs an MDM certificate on the device.
+During enrollment, Intune installs an MDM certificate on the enrolling device.
 The MDM certificate communicates with the Intune service, and enables Intune to start enforcing your organization's policies, such as:

+- Enrollment policies that limit the number or type of devices someone can enroll.
 - Compliance policies that help users and devices meet your rules.
 - Configuration profiles that configure work-appropriate features and settings on devices.

-Typically, policies are deployed during enrollment.  any organizations start by creating a baseline of required policies for users and devices, and build them out as needed for different groups and use cases.
-For example, some groups, depending on their roles in your organization, may require stricter policies than others.
+Typically, policies are deployed during enrollment.
+Some groups, depending on their roles in your organization, may require stricter policies than others.
+Many organizations start by creating a baseline of required policies for users and devices, and build them out as needed for different groups and use cases.

 You can enroll devices running on the following platforms.
-For the specific versions, see [Supported operating systems](supported-devices-browsers.md).
+For a list of supported versions, see [Supported operating systems](supported-devices-browsers.md).

 - Android
 - iOS/iPadOS